Seeing Signal in a Time Series

 1. The Level

-The simplest view is to plot the raw values.
-This reveals the broad trajectory but masks the dynamics.
-A line rising steadily at 5% per year looks nearly identical to one that grew 8% last year and 2% this year.
-As Wheeler puts it: "No data have meaning apart from their context."
+Plot the raw values.
+You see the broad arc — up, down, sideways — but not the dynamics.
+A line rising steadily at 5% per year looks identical to one that grew 8% last year and 2% this year.
+The level tells you where you are.
+It does not tell you what is happening.

 Monthly Index